hharryyf/codeforcepractice/README.md

 Key observation: this problem is equivalent to asking what is the "minimum" word any initial words can reach.
 Which can be done by compressing the graph to a dag and run a simple dfs. https://vjudge.net/problem/CodeForces-467D

+648. Placing Rooks (diff=2300, combinatorics)
+Key observation: the problem is can be transformed to the following, how many ways can be place n rooks into n-k cols such that each cols contains at least 1 rook.
+This is a typical inclusion-exclusion problem. https://vjudge.net/problem/CodeForces-1342E